 To the naked eye your wheels may look like they are pointing straight, but even the slightest amount of difference could be enough to cause uneven wear for your tyres.
 Driving onto the kerb, driving through a pothole, driving on unevenly surfaced roads - all of these things could be enough to cause your wheel alignment to be out.

 All we need are the four size-identification numbers printed on the side of your tyres.
 Our simple guide shows you how to find these.
-We ask this information, as vehicles of the same make & model can have different size tyres.
+We ask this information, as vehicles of the same make and model can have different size tyres.
 Providing these four numbers ensures the right tyre for your car.
 To finalise, simply select a booking location and time, pay online and we come to you!